open5e/open5e/content/srd/magic-items.md

 ***Swan Boat.*** You can use an action to touch the token to a body of water at least 60 feet in diameter.
-The token disappears, and a 50-­‐‑foot-­‐‑long, 20-­‐‑foot-­‐‑ wide boat shaped like a swan takes its place.
-The boat is self-­‐‑propelled and moves across water at a speed of 6 miles per hour.
+The token disappears, and a 50-­foot-­long, 20-­foot-­ wide boat shaped like a swan takes its place.
+The boat is self-­propelled and moves across water at a speed of 6 miles per hour.
 You can use an action while on the boat to command it to move or to turn up to 90 degrees.
-The boat can carry up to thirty-­‐‑two Medium or smaller creatures.
+The boat can carry up to thirty-­two Medium or smaller creatures.
 A Large creature counts as four Medium creatures, while a Huge creature counts as nine.
 The boat remains for 24 hours and then disappears.
 You can dismiss the boat as an action.